 If we are to ever come to a place in this country where the nation agrees that this is a national problem that deserves national attention, we’ll first have to learn how to analyze it and get to its source.
 But we can’t do that without learning how to be honest with ourselves.

 Sharon Kyle: At least 37 states have legalized the contracting of prison labor by private corporations.
 Companies like Boeing, Motorola, Microsoft, AT&T, and Target are reaping major benefits from this captive labor pool.

-Sharon Kyle: It’s easier for me to find out the amount of space debris orbiting Earth than it is for me to know how many unarmed black men have died at the hands of the police across the United States so far this year.
+Sharon Kyle: It’s easier to find out the amount of space debris orbiting Earth than it is for me to know how many unarmed black men have died at the hands of the police across the United States so far this year.

 Sharon Kyle: The story behind the creation of the Statue of Liberty was suppressed for more than 125 years.
 Finally, the National Park Service includes literature that explains the shackles and chains.